bi-cjny/throughthesystem.github.io/_posts/glossary-terms/2016-07-29-term-incarceration.md

 # Incarceration

-The state of being confined in prison or a correctional facility.
-Used as a tool for punishment for crimes.
+This is when youth or adults are locked up in prison or a correctional facility.